Individuals looking to finance commercial real estate can choose from quite a few loan options, all with very different terms and caveats.

-The LTV ratio is the ratio of the total sum of money borrowed in comparison to the value of the commercial property.
-The value of the loan is determined by the lender and an independent third-party appraisal firm.
-LTV guidelines are based on the amount of risk for the lender: the higher the risk, the lower the LTV.
+The LTV ratio is the ratio of the amount of money borrowed to the value of the commercial property.
+The value of the real estate is determined by an independent third-party appraisal firm.

-Both are taken into account in order to arrive at the maximum loan analysis, in conjunction with a predicted debt yield, or the net operating income to loan amount ratio, of at least 7%.
-This allows lenders to determine the maximum amount that they can lend.
-CMBS loans typically offer investors higher maximums of 75%.
+Both parameters are taken into account in the loan analysis, in conjunction with a predicted debt yield, or the net operating income to loan amount ratio, of at least 7%.
+This allows lenders to determine the maximum amount of the loan they can extend to the borrower.

 How a CMBS Loan Works

-After the borrower has been given their loan by the lender, all their future dealings will take place with a commercial mortgage servicer, called a master servicer.
-The master servicer will collect all future CMBS loan payments and interact with the borrower as needed.
+Once the borrower has received the actual funds from the lender, all their future dealings regarding the loan take place with a commercial mortgage servicer, also called a master servicer.
+This third-party servicer will collect all CMBS loan payments and interact with the borrower as needed.

-However, if the borrower fails to make the payments due on their loan then a special servicer will step in and will work with the borrower to make changes to the terms or fees of their loan.
-Alternatively, the lender may allow them to pay collateral.
+However, if the borrower fails to make the payments due on their loan, then a special servicer will step in and work on modifying the loan terms, or send the property to foreclosure, and sell it if needed.

 CMBS Loan Prepayment Penalties